- Do You Need to Get an Orgasm to Get Pregnant?

 The purpose of female orgasm is a subject of great debate.
 Female orgasm, when compared to male orgasm, is hard to achieve and has no bearing on how many times a woman conceives.
 In fact, almost 10 per cent of women never experience an orgasm.
 Moreover, studies show that female orgasm is not a requirement for pregnancy.
 A woman can get pregnant even if she doesn’t get an orgasm during sexual intercourse, although, getting one may make it more enjoyable for her.

 However, it is important to mention here that the release of the happy hormone- oxytocin that happens when one orgasms is known to intensify feelings of intimacy and reduce stress, thereby possibly making conditions conducive for conception.
 Heightened stress responses in a woman for an extended period can negatively impact the ovulation.
 Thus, having an orgasm can physiologically benefit a woman in the process of conception.

 Theory on How Female Orgasm Can Help in Getting Pregnant

 Experts propagate two theories that may explain how female orgasm can help in getting pregnant.

 1. Poleaxe Theory

-According to the poleaxe theory, an orgasm helps a woman to feel more relaxed and induces sleep which may encourage them to lie down after an intercourse.
+According to the poleaxe theory, an orgasm helps a woman feel more relaxed and induces sleep, which may encourage them to lie down after intercourse.
 Lying down after sex facilitates the sperm to travel to its destination more smoothly.
 However, no conclusive scientific evidence is available to authenticate this theory.
-One study focusing on sperm retention and orgasm concluded that simply lying down after sex did not seem to increase sperm retention.
+One study focusing on sperm retention and orgasm concluded that merely lying down after sex did not seem to increase sperm retention.
 But other studies inferred that lying down does make a difference.
-A specific study of IUI treatment indicated that females who remained in horizontal position after insemination boosted their chances of conception.
+A specific study of IUI treatment indicated that females who remained in a horizontal position after insemination boosted their chances of conception.